spartrekus/Simple-Drawings-on-Rapsberry/README.md

 # Simple-Drawings-on-Rapsberry
-FreeBSD on Pi, Education, programming for students
+NetBSD on Pi, Education, programming for students